fonkamloic/College-student-dashboard/README.md

 # College-student-dashoard
-A student project web app which aim to provide, through an interactive dashboard, a well defined interface between the student and it's university.This in the view to ease the interaction between the student and the rest of it's unversity environment and vice versa.
+A student project web app which aim to provide, through an interactive dashboard, a means to share and inetract with other student s from other unversities and there by permitting the to:

+- share resources with other students (documents ,answers and even laughs)
+- discuss about a topic like "Google's New operating system"
+- chat privately with other student .....etc

 Note: More is still to be implemented but for now, let us just do the basics.